splunk/observability-workshop/content/en/tko/session-2/docs/intro.md

 During this technical workshop you will learn how to:

 - efficiently deploy complex environments
-- capture metrics from these environments to Splunk Observability
+- capture metrics from these environments to Splunk Observability Cloud
 - auto-instrument a python application
-- enabling logging to Splunk Enterprise via Universal Forwarder
+- enabling OS logging to Splunk Enterprise via Universal Forwarder

 In order to simplify the workshop modules, a pre-configured AWS EC2 instance is provided.